kom42ec/todoapp/README.md

-# A simple TO-DO APP build with HTML, CSS and JavaScript.
+# Todo list app in HTML, CSS & JavaScript.
 You can add a task by writing the name of the task in the field.
 Click ADD to add the task to the list.
 The task will be added with the yellow background.